 Both portray and bring about a strong sense of loss and sadness.
 But our enjoyment of sad music is paradoxical – we go out of our way to avoid sadness in our daily lives.
 So why is it that, in the arts, themes such as loss can be safely experienced, profoundly enjoyed and even celebrated?
+Researchers have long been puzzled about this phenomenon and it’s not until fairly recently that we have started to gain some insight into how we enjoy music.
+Now, a new study by colleagues and me, published in Frontiers in Psychology, has discovered why some of us enjoy sad music more than others – and it’s got a lot to do with empathy.
 Future - Why blushing may be good for you.
 We’ve all said something stupid or regretful before, so we know how much worse it is when you feel that sudden heat in your face and realise your cheeks are visibly burning red.

 Blushing is something we fear so much that once we know that we’re doing it, there’s a vicious circle.
 We feel even more embarrassed, and the blushing gets worse.
 Future - The surprising perks of being easily embarrassed.
 A few days into my first job, a colleague walked into my team’s office to complain about a “situation” with the toilet.